tim-richter/next-boiler/README.md

 yarn plop
 ```

+## Nice to Know

+### Commitlint

+We use commitlint to enforce commit style.
+If you would like to add new type enums or change the settings you can do so in the commitlint.config.js file.

+### VS Code Debugging

+General purpose launch settings for vs code are located in the .vscode/launch.json file.
+You can run these pre-defined debug sessions in your vs code debug tab.

 ### Project Structure

 The main directories in the project are structured as following:

 ```
 ▸ .github
 ▸ .storybook